clam004/chat-transformer/README.md

 ## How to Start

-I am serious when I say "build advanced concepts from the very basics", so bare with me.
-A more detailed setup instructions is on the way.

 if you already have python 3.6 and virtual environments, create a python 3.6 virtual environment, here i used env36 for python3.6 but you can use anything

 `$ python3.6 -m venv env36`